Maria Alessia Rossi

 Rossi M.A., “Christ’s Miracles in the Palaiologan Period: Narratives of Salvation in Text and Image” in Brodbeck S., Poilpré A. – O., Rapti I., eds., Histoires chrétiennes en images: espace, temps et structure de la narration.
 Byzance et Moyen Âge occidental (Éditions de la Sorbonne, Byzantina Sorbonensia 32, 2022), 309–26.

-Ed., with Alice I. Sullivan, Eclecticism in Late Medieval Visual Culture at the Crossroads of the Latin, Greek, and Slavic Cultural Spheres (Berlin: De Gruyter, 2021).
+Rossi M.A., Sullivan A. I., eds., Eclecticism in Late Medieval Visual Culture at the Crossroads of the Latin, Greek, and Slavic Cultural Spheres (Berlin: De Gruyter, 2021).

 Co-authored with Giulia Puma, “Metapainting in Fourteenth-Century Byzantium and Italy: Performing Devotion Through Time and Space” Studies in Iconography 42 (2021) 95–116.